 Rather than looking at the answer choices and trying to argue over which ones make the most sense, simply remember that three of the choices are GOD AWFUL.
 They do not make sense.
 They are wrong – for a fact.

 Suddenly, you start looking at the answers in a different light.
 Rather than parsing out the merits in each one and randomly evaluating which one has the most merits, you’re simply looking for any screwups whatsoever.
 If the answer makes even the tiniest error, it’s wrong.
 It’s not right.
 Kill it, then repeat the process two more times until you’re left with the not wrong answer.

 Right now, I’d like you to grab any ACT materials you have lying around, or use this link to check out a free online copy of the ACT:

 Go through a few problems and try this out.
 You’ll immediately notice how much easier the entire process becomes.

 This is the cornerstone of the entire ACT English strategy.
 If you can master this one skill, you’ll see your English score skyrocket.
 However, using it when you need to is much easier said than done.
 You’ve been hardwired to find right answers.
 Obsessing over wrong answers is far less intuitive, and far less automatic.
 But if you can practice this one skill, you’ll see a huge difference in your scores.

 Of course, there are tons of additional tips, tricks, strategies, and facts that’ll help you to do better on this section.
 However, all of them stem from this initial strategy.
 If you can get it down, you’ll have the most important element of your ACT English training within your arsenal.

 The above tips are based on The Green Test Prep System.
-Guaranteed to help you get into your dream college, by dramatically increasing your ACT and SAT scores -- or you pay nothing.
+Guaranteed to help you get into your dream college, by dramatically increasing your ACT and SAT scores.
 You can learn more here.Next up, let’s learn: